Amy Winehouse: Early life

-Amy Jade Winehouse was born at Chase Farm Hospital in Gordon Hill in Enfield, London, on 14 September 1983.
-She was born to Jewish parents: her father, Mitchell "Mitch" Winehouse, was an amateur singer and taxi driver; her mother, Janis "Jane" Winehouse (née Seaton), was a pharmacist.
-She had a brother named Alex, who was three years older than her.
-Winehouse was raised in Southgate, London; when she was five she began attending Osidge Primary School.
+Amy Jade Winehouse was born on 14 September 1983 at Chase Farm Hospital in Gordon Hill in Enfield, London, to Jewish parents.
+Her father, Mitchell "Mitch" Winehouse, was an amateur singer and taxi driver, and her mother, Janis Winehouse (née Seaton), was a pharmacist.
+She had an older brother, Alex.
+Winehouse was raised in Southgate, London.
+When she was five, she began attending Osidge Primary School.
 She then started her secondary education at Ashmole School, where her grades were "surprisingly good" according to her mother.
-As a child, Winehouse attended a weekly cheder, a Jewish primary school.
-In a later interview, she expressed her dislike for the school, recalling that she often begged her father to let her stay home and felt she "learned nothing about being Jewish" from attending.
+As a child, she attended a weekly cheder, a Jewish primary school.
+In a later interview, she said she disliked the school, recalling that she often begged her father to let her stay home and felt she "learned nothing about being Jewish" from attending.